Hatteras/Cabo Yachts LLC named Wade Watson as its chief operating officer.

 Hatteras Yachts, founded in North Carolina in 1959, builds offshore sportfishing yachts and convertibles from 54 to 100 feet.
 The company was bought by Philadelphia-based Versa Capital Management LLC affiliate Navis HCY Acquisition LLC in 2013.

-Hatteras Yachts announced an all-new Express Series that will debut this fall at the Fort Lauderdale International Boat Show.
+Hatteras Yachts announced that its new 70 Motor Yacht will make its debut Nov.
+5-9 at the Fort Lauderdale International Boat Show.

 Hatteras Yachts will move its Hatteras Yacht Sales Center to the Hyatt Regency Pier Sixty-Six Hotel and Marina in Fort Lauderdale this fall.

 Hatteras Yachts said Yasuda Shipyard Co.
 Ltd. in Tokyo and Tatari Yachts S.A. in Istanbul will represent Hatteras in Japan and Turkey.